 Nurturing Educator Well-Being:

 Christa Turksma (Co- developer of CARE & Director of Training) has developed five short mindful audio practices for each of the five CASEL Competencies.
-Today we are releasing the five practices that focus on the CASEL Competency of Relationship Skills.
-The focus of These short practices are: Mindful Listening, Appreciating Others, Expressing Gratitude, Caring for Others, and having Compassion for Others (Just Like Me).
-These five Relationship Skill Practices can be found here.
+Today we are releasing the five practices that focus on the competency of Responsible Decision-Making.
+The focus of these short practices are: 3 Breaths, Setting an Intention, Body Scan, Awareness of Scripts, and Caring for Others.
+These five Responsible Decision Practices can be found here.

 I've learned that you can tell a lot about a person by the way (s)he handles these three things: a rainy day, lost luggage, and tangled Christmas tree lights.

 – Maya Angelou